Hospitality · MEA · 265 hotels

-12 Marriott-branded UAE properties.
+265 Marriott-branded hotels across the Middle East and Africa.
 One architecture.
-Property-specific messaging without losing brand consistency.
+Property-specific messaging without losing brand consistency, across every region and tier.
 The classic scale problem in hospitality marketing — solved by the AI agent system, not by adding another headcount layer.

 Headline numbers

-Cost-per-lead across the 12-property portfolio, weighted by spend.
-Reduction held for the duration of the engagement.
+Cost-per-lead across the MEA portfolio, weighted by spend.
+Reduction held across the rollout and through subsequent cohort additions.

 Aggregate campaign efficiency: cost per booking divided by campaign management overhead.
 Compounds with each property added.